-Welcome to the UC Davis Medical Center purchasing department Web page.
-The purpose of this Web page is to briefly familiarize material management customers with the functions and scope of activities performed by the department in acquiring goods and services for the health system.
+Welcome to the UC Davis Medical Center Purchasing Department web page.
+The purpose of this web page is to briefly familiarize supply chain customers with the functions and scope of activities performed by the department in acquiring goods and services for the medical center.

-The following information is a guide for health system staff members who need to obtain goods and services for their department.
+The following information is a guide for medical center staff members who need to obtain goods and services for their department.
 Please take a moment to review it completely.
-If you have any questions after your review, please feel free to contact the appropriate person using the information provided in this Web page.
+If you have any questions after your review, please feel free to contact the appropriate person using the information provided in this web page.

 The primary point-of-contact for matters relating to acquisition is the UC Davis Medical Center Purchasing Department.
 The Purchasing Department may be contacted during its business hours of 7 a.m. to 4 p.m., Monday through Friday, with the exception of public and university holidays.
 The department is located in the Facilities Support Services Building (which is adjacent to the Lawrence J. Ellison Ambulatory Care Center).
 The department’s main telephone numbers are: